tlswg/tls13-spec/draft-ietf-tls-tls13.md

 four content types: handshake, application data, alert, and change_cipher_spec, with the latter being used only for compatibility purposes (see {{middlebox}}).

-An implementation may receive a zero-length record of type change_cipher_spec at any time during the handshake and MUST simply drop it without further processing.
+An implementation may receive an unencrypted record of type change_cipher_spec consisting of the single byte value 0x01 at any time during the handshake and MUST simply drop it without further processing.
+Note that this record may appear at a point at the handshake where the implementation is expecting protected records with content type application_data, and so it is necessary to detect this condition prior to attempting to deprotect the record.
+An implementation which receives any other change_cipher_spec value or which receives a protected change_cipher_spec record MUST abort the handshake with an "illegal_parameter" alert.
 After the handshake is complete, change_cipher_spec MUST be treated as an unknown record type.

 Implementations MUST NOT send record types not defined in this document unless negotiated by some extension.
 If a TLS implementation